aanderson109/random-projects/README.md

-# Python-Projects
+# Python Projects
-Various python projects I have worked on.
+A variety of projects I have worked on using the Python programming languages.